OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Sprite.md

 ------

 - **Curse:** Five sprites can collectively curse a target (no attack roll; **save versus spells**).
-The effect is determined by the referee, but will always be used to comical effect (e.g. target trips, target’s nose grows).
+The referee determines the effect but will always be used to comical effect (e.g., target trips, target’s nose grows).
 - **Pranksters:** Even if attacked, sprites have no interest in killing, merely in making practical jokes.